Hartwick Alumni Board of Directors

 Daymyen graduated from Hartwick in 2003.
 He currently serves as the director for Multicultural Education and Training at Quinnipiac University, where he develops, executes and benchmarks workshops and trainings on diversity, justice, social identity development, cultural competence, advocacy for campus constituents.
 He also serves as a leader and consultant to several engagement areas across the university.
 Daymyen is responsible for developing and implementing programs, experiences, services and strategies specifically designed to increase student retention, promote a student-centered campus environment, and enrich the overall student experience at Quinnipiac.
 He is also the founder and CEO of The Layne Group, a consulting firm that focuses on inclusion, organizational development, executive coaching and strategic planning.

 Seth graduated in 2010 with dual degrees in English and Theatre Arts, as well as a certificate in Secondary Education.
-He joined the board in 2020 and serves as chair of its Flightpath Committee.
+He joined the board in 2020 and is currently in his first year serving as the Alumni Board’s vice president.
+He is also the chair of its Flightpath Committee.
 At Hartwick, Seth was active in a number of extracurricular activities, including Challenge Education and Awakening, Pine Lake Club, Bi-Gala+, Cardboard Alley Players, and Alpha Psi Omega, the theatre fraternity.
 He also served as a Blue Key tour guide, Resident Assistant, lifeguard, and student orientation leader.
 Today, Seth lives with his partner in Cambridge, MA.
 He serves as an association director for Child Development at the YMCA of Greater Boston, supporting out-of-school time and summer programming for young people.
 When not working, he spends time with family and friends enjoying the array of cultural, outdoor, and epicurean adventures in metro Boston.

 Thom is known to say, “Virtually everything good that’s happened to me in my life is because I attended Hartwick.”
 Although he left school in his junior year to become a full-time sports writer at the Oneonta Star, Hartwick proudly claims him as a class of ‘73 alumni.
 He credits two Hartwick mentors as instrumental in his early career in professional sports: men’s soccer coach Al Miller, and alumnus/soccer promoter Francisco Marcos ’67.
 Thom worked for four North American Soccer League teams, including the Dallas Tornado, where he was fortunate work with both Miller and Marcos.
 He then worked for Lamar Hunt’s men’s tennis company, and spent three years as Hunt’s first administrative assistant.
 Thom later worked for the NFL’s Tampa Bay Buccaneers, spent 10 years as the director of events for U.S. Soccer, and also held positions with the first two women’s professional soccer leagues.
 He worked in venue management for the 1984 and 1996 Summer Olympics soccer events in the US, the 1999 and 2003 FIFA Women’s World Cup tournaments in the US, and the 2010 FIFA event in South Africa.
 Originally from Wallkill, NY, Thom met his wife, Ginger, at a pro indoor soccer game in 1976.
 Together they have moved nine times in 46 years of marriage, and are now retired and live in Milford, DE.